thunderbird/rt-support-ml-experiments/README.md

 # rt-support-ml-experiments
 adventures in ml :-) All data used in my experiments is publicly available data.

-## 2025-05-16-p6 March 2025 March 2025 TB Desktop Report  for all google/gmail and exchange/hotmail/office365/microsoft office specific posts
+## 2025-05-16-p7 March 2025 March 2025 TB Desktop Report for all google/gmail and exchange/hotmail/office365/microsoft office specific posts from the p6 prompt

 Here are the support forum posts categorized by your two requested groups: